-Today Stephanie Farago and I circumnavigated Maui’s Haleakala Volcano, and visited friends who live in remote Kaupo.
+Today my dear artist friend, Stephanie Farago, and I circumnavigated Maui’s Haleakala Volcano, and visited friends who live in remote Kaupo.

 We passed through Kanaio, a high elevation desert community overlooking the Alenuihaha Channel and this single cinder cone (that’s “pu’u” in Hawaiian).